html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

 ## Add a Web App Manifest

 For push, we need to add a manifest file with two fields, **gcm\_sender\_id** and **gcm\_user\_visible\_only**, to get the push subscription to succeed.
-This is only required by Chrome to use GCM.
+These parameters are only required by Chrome to use GCM.

-The **gcm\_sender\_id** is used by Chrome when establishing a subscription with GCM.
-This means that GCM can link a subscriptionId to a corresponding API key, which ensures that your server is permitted to send messages to the client web app.
+The **gcm\_sender\_id** (i.e. the project number) is used by Chrome when establishing a subscription with GCM.
+This means that GCM can link a subscriptionId to a corresponding project number which has has a corresponding API key.
+This ensures that your server is permitted to send messages to the client web app by validating these three pieces of information against the projects whitelisted IP Addresses.

 The **gcm\_user\_visible\_only** parameter is used to indicate that **you promise to show a notification whenever you receive a push**.